dhj03/elk/README.md

 The `LAlt` key is used similarly to how the `Shift` key is used normally, usually causing the diacritic to be placed below the preceding letter instead of above it, or occasionally vice-versa.
 For instance, `RAlt` + `LAlt` + `A` yields an acute below.
 The `Shift` key is not used in any hotkeys as `Alt` + `Shift` triggers a keyboard switch on Windows.

+A number of non-diacritics may also be typed with hotkeys, such as the interpunct with `RAlt` + `.` or the zero-width space with `RAlt` + ` `.

+### Hotstrings

 Thanks to AHK's hotstrings, letters with diacritics are automatically converted to their pre-composed form as specified in Unicode, if it exists.
 This may be prevented by typing `RAlt` + `;` (before the hotstring is complete), which resets the hotstring register.

-A number of non-diacritics may also be typed with hotkeys, such as the interpunct with `RAlt` + `.` or the zero-width space with `RAlt` + ` `.

 All other characters are typed using the hotstring brackets `⁅` and `⁆`, typed with `Alt` + `[` and `Alt` + `]` respectively, in the form `⁅hotstring⁆`.

 ### Modifiers
-(TODO)
+Modifiers are used in hotstrings to represent a kind of visual transformation, most frequently appearing in phonetic characters.
+Most modifiers are either only prepended or only appended to the character being modified, but in some cases either may apply with different effects depending on position.

+For instance, the small modifier `-` is prepended (e.g. `⁅-H⁆` -> `ʜ`) while the bar modifier `-` is appended (e.g. ⁅H-⁆ -> `Ħ`).

 ### Namespaces
 (TODO)